exersalza/FivemCipherFinder/README.md

 **Please make sure, that when you're on Windows based system, that you've added Python to your environment variables.
 You can test that with simply typing `python --version` into your CMD or Terminal** run `pip install FivemCipherFinder` or download the latest release and unpack it.

+Also please consider using the pip way to install except **you know what you're doing**

 Make sure to read the [Troubleshooting](#Troubleshooting) page first before you add me on Discord.

 ## Usage